fieldtrip/website/reference/ft_clusterplot.md

    cfg.visible                 = string, 'on' or 'off' whether figure will be visible (default = 'on') cfg.position                = location and size of the figure, specified as a vector of the form [left bottom width height] cfg.renderer                = string, 'opengl', 'zbuffer', 'painters', see MATLAB Figure Properties.
-If this function crashes, you should try 'painters'.
+If this function crashes, you should try 'painters'. cfg.toi                     = vector, or 'all' (default) indicates which time
+                                 points (or frequency bins) are to be plotted.
+If specified as 'all' only the data points with identified clusters are plotted

  You can also specify most configuration options that apply to FT_TOPOPLOTER or FT_TOPOPLOTTFR, except for cfg.xlim, any of the highlight options, cfg.comment and cfg.commentpos.